BrandevCode/BrandonChanWebsite/_posts/offline/2021-04-18-what is the point of Procrastination.md

 ### Decrease Impulses:

-- Creating **productive environment** where you are able to focus on the work.
+- Creating a **productive environment** where you are able to focus on the work.
 - **Writing down** what is distracting us and deciding whether they are important or not
 - Using social media blockers like:
     - [Habit Lab](https://habitlab.stanford.edu/)